kristjands/nepremicnine_notifier/README.md

   - `bs4_block`: block in the webpage where we find the info.
   - `bs4_attrs`: is same as before and can be empty.
   - `bs4_class`: with class name for more specific search.
+- `driver`: the exact name of driver used for scripting a infinate scroll page
 - TODO

+## Scroll page - drivers
+If you want to run the script on a the infinate scroll page, you will need a driver in the root folder of the script.
+The driver in use is chromedriver, which can be downloaded from the [official webpage](https://chromedriver.chromium.org/).
+The exact name of the file should be modified in the configuration file and the file should be stored in the root of the script.

 ## Contributors
 - [LukaAndrojna](https://github.com/LukaAndrojna)